 Canadian companies financed their acquisitions in recent months in a variety of ways.
-In many cases, a significant portion of the consideration for the acquisition was funded through various types of debt obtained from a variety of sources.
-Sources include senior secured credit facilities provided by domestic and foreign financial institutions, second-lien credit facilities, unsecured credit facilities, streaming arrangements, high-yield notes and mezzanine debt.
+In many cases, a significant portion of the consideration for the acquisition was funded through different types of debt obtained from a variety of sources.
+Sources include senior secured credit facilities provided by domestic and foreign financial institutions, second-lien credit facilities, unsecured credit facilities, streaming arrangements, senior secured bonds, high-yield notes and mezzanine debt.